xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

 Let `X` be a manifold that external mathematics and labeling declare to be homeomorphic to (S^4).
 That is, its encodings lie in `M_S4_top`.

-In the Tension Universe effective layer, the smooth 4 dimensional Poincaré conjecture is rephrased as the following **low tension principle**.
+In the Tension Universe effective layer, the smooth 4 dimensional Poincaré conjecture is rephrased as the following low tension principle.

 > For every 4 manifold `X` that is topologically S4, there exists at least one faithful refinement path `γ_X = (m_k)` in `M_reg` such that:
 >